15 Mistakes New Gardeners Make and How to Avoid Them

 15 Mistakes to Avoid as a New Gardener

-The following are common mistakes that are listed in no particular order.
+The following are common mistakes that are listed in no particular order but are commonly made by both new and experienced gardeners alike.

 Mistake #1 – New Gardeners Not Knowing Their Hardiness Zone